 Diane Karloff

 Diane Karloff is working in the Executive Branch at the Department of Defense.
 In her role, Diane will apply her expertise in chemical biology to inform defense policies and strategies.
+In particular, her placement focuses on countering the proliferation of chemical, nuclear, and biological weapons worldwide.
 She is also passionate about STEM education and building a diverse STEM workforce, which she will continue to advocate for during her fellowship.

 Evelyn “Evy” Kimbrough

-Evylyn “Evy” Kimbrough has been placed at the education branch of the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH).
-NCATS’ mission is to promote interdisciplinary science and facilitate the transition of new scientific discoveries from the research lab to clinical trials.
+Evelyn “Evy” Kimbrough has been placed at the education branch of the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH).
+NCATS’ mission is more treatments, for all people, more quickly.”
+To carry out this mission, NCATS uses interdisciplinary and team-based science to facilitate the transition of new scientific discoveries from the research lab to clinical trials.
 In her role, Evy will be developing seminars and workshops focused on translational and team science.
 Additionally, Evy will contribute to the NIH’s mission to recruit and retain a diverse commmunity of scientists by attending conferences that serve scholars historically excluded from STEM disciplines and providing support to scientists within NIH programs.